cjthomas-opensource/space-program-playset/README.md

 * The `reference-pics` folder contains reference diagrams and photographs of specific spacecraft and space science instruments. **NOTE** - These are not released under the project license.
-For license information, check the associated government agencies or commercial agencies.
+For license information, check the associated government agencies or commercial space agencies.

 * The `reference-notes` folder contains other reference material.